-- Lake Constance, known as Bodensee by the Germans, is a 63 kilometer long lake that you can't even see across.
-It borders Germany, Austria and Switzerland and has an iconic island, Lindau.
-One of the beast beach fronts in Germany is Horn Beach.
+- Lake Constance, known as Bodensee by the Germans, is a 40-mile-long lake that you can't even see across.
+It borders Germany, Austria, and Switzerland and has an iconic island, Lindau.
+One of the best beach fronts in Germany is Strandbad Horn.

 - Chiemsee is the largest lake in Bavaria and has two islands and a castle to explore.

-- Ammersee is little-known outside of Germany, but offers beautiful green waters, water sports and hiking opportunities galore.
+- Lake Ammersee is little-known outside of Germany, but it offers beautiful green waters, water sports, and hiking opportunities galore.

 - Lake Wannsee has almost anything you desire within Berlin's city limits.
 It is Europe's largest outdoor swimming area on an inland body of water.